Colonial Penn Whole Life Insurance and More

 Disclaimer – We have no business relationship with Colonial Penn.
 Special Risk Life is an independent life insurance agency offering dozens of life insurance carriers around the United States.
 Our review is meant to give you comparison information only.
 If you would like to contact Colonial Penn, their phone number is 877-877-8052.

-Their products are designed for life insurance shoppers age 50 to 85 (in most states) who only need a small amount of coverage.
+Colonial Penn’s life insurance policy is designed for shoppers age 50 to 85 (in most states) who only need a lifetime plan but only a small amount of coverage.
+It accepts very high risk applicants who can not qualify for coverage elsewhere.

-Coverage like this is commonly used to pay for final expenses associated with the inevitable loss of life.
+Coverage like this is commonly used to pay for final expenses.

-The typical policy owner is intent to to see their loved ones are not burdened financially upon their inevitable death.
+The intent of a typical policy owner of burial insurance like this is to see their loved ones are not burdened financially upon their inevitable death.

 No exam, whole life insurance is sometimes called burial insurance, funeral insurance or final expense insurance.

-If you do not fully understand, be sure to talk to a professional to get a complete understanding before making any life insurance purchase.
-Too many times, we receive phone calls from consumers who had a very bad experience.
+If you do not fully understand, be sure to talk to a professional to get a complete understanding the inherent problems with guaranteed acceptance life insurance.
+Too many times, we receive phone calls from consumers who had a bad experience.

-So why would a consumer purchase one of their 2 burial insurance products in the first place?
+So why would a consumer purchase 9.95 Colonial Penn burial insurance in the first place then?

-This advertisement highlights that there are no health questions to obtain coverage.
+The newer Jonathan Lawson advertisement highlights that there are no health questions with the $9.95 Colonial Penn life insurance policy.

-Guaranteed Acceptance coverage may not be in your best interest.
+Guaranteed Acceptance coverage is probably not be in your best interest.

-Only an independent can actually shop your case, free of charge and identify the best policy and pricing you qualify for.
+Only an independent agent/broker can actually shop your case, free of charge and identify the best policy and pricing you qualify for.
 Colonial Penn cannot do this.
+They just sell you there 9.95 life insurance plan.

-It is important to note that life insurance plans that do not medically underwrite (no health questions) is offering a guaranteed acceptance whole life policy.
-This type of whole will accept age qualified individuals regardless of their risk classification.
+It is important to note that life insurance plans that do not medically underwrite (no health questions) are offering a guaranteed acceptance whole life policy.
+This type of whole life insurance will accept age qualified individuals regardless of their risk classification.

 With the Colonial Penn Guaranteed Acceptance Whole Life, consumers are paying for all the high risk that this coverage allows.